adoptium/temurin-build/RELEASING.md

 </details>

-Scheduled pipeline Testing is automatically disabled from the Saturday prior to "release Tuesday", to the Sunday after, see: https://github.com/adoptium/ci-jenkins-pipelines/blob/5bd79eb1d95a033c4ee364a8f9fcc270ad653178/pipelines/build/common/trigger_beta_build.groovy#L51
+Scheduled pipelines have testing disabled from the Saturday prior to "release Tuesday", to the Sunday after, see: https://github.com/adoptium/ci-jenkins-pipelines/blob/5bd79eb1d95a033c4ee364a8f9fcc270ad653178/pipelines/build/common/trigger_beta_build.groovy#L51

-Add a banner to the website to indicate that the releases are coming in the near future ([Example Changes](https://github.com/adoptium/adoptium.net/blob/main/src/components/Banner.tsx)).
+Add a banner to the website to indicate that the releases are coming in the near future ([Example Change](https://github.com/adoptium/adoptium.net/pull/192/files#diff-6b08211ad4b7a58e27314a896bfb15679d0c3fb026b512ce562b434a02ec4f7a)).

 ### Steps for every version